Naurandir/discord-clem/README.md

-# discord-clem
+# discord-bot
-Warframe Bot for Discord
+a bot for discord